 It helps with circulation, muscle relaxation, and switching off mentally.

-A lot of people are now setting these up at home instead of relying on gyms.
+A lot of people are now setting these up at home instead of relying on gyms or spas.

 Massage chairs

-I didn’t think much of these at first.
+I honestly didn’t think much of massage chairs at first.

 Honestly, some of them are unreal.
-You sit down thinking it’ll be average, and then you get up feeling like a different person.
+You sit down thinking it’ll probably be average, then get up feeling completely different afterwards.

-That’s what makes it easy to stay consistent.
+That’s what makes it easy to stay consistent with as I believe now they are a game changer.

 Hyperbaric oxygen

-This is more on the advanced side, but it’s worth knowing about.
+This is definitely more of an advanced recovery therapy, but it’s still worth knowing about.

-Not something everyone needs, but it’s becoming more common in recovery setups.
+It’s not something everybody needs, but it’s definitely becoming more common within recovery and wellness setups now.

-If you’re curious what’s actually worth looking at, I’ve broken down the best options here
+If you’re curious about what’s actually worth looking at, I’ve broken down some of the better home options here.

 Don’t ignore the basics